Helping millions of people navigate the world of technology.

 Windows 11 allows you to set a specific amount of bandwidth for system updates.
 If the allocated bandwidth is too high, you may experience slow internet speeds while browsing or streaming.
 Here’s how to change it.

-Step 1: Press the Windows key + I to open Settings.
-Switch to the Windows Update tab and click on Advanced options.
+Step 1: Press the Windows key + I to open Settings and go to Windows Update > Advanced options > Delivery optimization.

 Bandwith Throttles for Windows Update